the-code-journal/website/content/posts/2021/06/005-build-it-with-spring-boot-crud-operations-part5.md

 ## Article coming soon

-Here is the video for the time being
+Here is the video for the time being.

 {{< yt "https://www.youtube.com/embed/f7YKl6ATHQ8" >}}